 Dallas – Fort Worth Neighborhoods & Towns

-Formerly two separate cities, Dallas and Fort Worth have been joined by urban sprawl.
-The cities are now connected by 30 miles of suburbs, as well as the Trinity Railway Express light-rail system.
-Although they now technically form one city, Dallas and Ft.
-Worth couldn't be any more different.
-While the Big D is known for its modern architecture and emphasis on big business, Ft.
-Worth holds fast to its historical Wild West identity.
+Formerly two separate cities, Dallas and Fort Worth have been joined by urban sprawl, now connected by 30 miles of suburbs (not to mention the Trinity Railway Express light rail system).
+Although they now technically form one city, Dallas and Fort Worth couldn't be any more different.
+While the Big D is known for its modern architecture and emphasis on big business, Fort Worth holds fast to its historical Wild West identity.

 Dallas is the ninth largest city in the United States, a status which experts say invokes pride among its approximately one million residents.
 The Big D is a major hub for big business, fine dining, spectator sports and high-end shopping.
 The city is also home to a thriving art scene.

 The downtown area of Fort Worth is home to much of the city's business community, as well as many business-type accommodations and restaurants.
 But that doesn't mean leisure travelers shound snub the downtown area: This is where you'll find Sundance Square, home to a wide variety of shops, eateries and bars.
-Most of the surrounding buildings have been refurbished to resemble turn-of-the-century architecture, and many of the attractions highlight the city's Wild West history.
-Downtown is also home to the Fort Worth Water Gardens, a park featuring numerous lakes and waterfalls — and the Fort Worth Convention Center here.
+Most of the buildings surrounding Sundance Square have been refurbished to resemble turn-of-the-century architecture, and many of the attractions highlight the city's Wild West history.
+You'll also find the Fort Worth Water Gardens — a sizeable green space peppered with lakes and waterfalls — and the Fort Worth Convention Center here.

-About 3 miles northwest of downtown (accessible via the no. 1 bus) is the Fort Worth Stockyards National Historic District, which is described by experts as a living museum showcasing life in the Old West.
-Visitors can experience daily cattle drives down Exchange Avenue, attend rodeos and Wild West shows and purchase cowboy hats and boots.
-The Stockyards main attraction is the Stockyards Station, home to several shops and restaurants, an amusement park and Wild West entertainment, including living history tours and shootouts.
-The Stockyards is also an active nightlife area featuring several popular hotspots, such as Billy Bob's Texas and the White Elephant Saloon offering up late-night eats and plenty of honky-tonking.
+About 3 miles northwest of downtown (accessible via the no. 1 bus) is the Fort Worth Stockyards National Historic District.
+This part of town acts as a living museum showcasing life in the Old West where visitors can experience daily cattle drives down Exchange Avenue, attend rodeos and Wild West shows and purchase cowboy hats and boots.
+The main attraction here is the Stockyards Station, home to several shops and restaurants, an amusement park and several forms of Wild West entertainment, including living history tours and gunfight reenactments.
+Come sundown, the Stockyards transforms into a nightlife hub with venues such as Billy Bob's Texas and the White Elephant Saloon offering up late-night eats and plenty of honky-tonking.

-The suburbs separating Dallas and Ft.
-Worth -- primarily residential and known as "the Metroplex" -- are also home to several worthwhile attractions.
+The suburbs separating Dallas and Fort Worth — primarily residential and known as "the Metroplex" — are also home to several worthwhile attractions.
 The Trinity Railway Express makes it easy to commute from either city to the Metroplex's suburban neighborhoods.

 Located south of Irving, the suburb of Arlington caters particularly to families.
 Parents can keep the kids entertained for days at the Six Flags Over Texas amusement park and the adjoining Six Flags Hurricane Harbor water park.
-Sports fans should also take some time to venture out to Arlington, which is now home to the Dallas Cowboys bigger and better Cowboys Stadium.
-The Ballpark in Arlington, where the Texas Rangers play, is another sporty hotspot.
+Sports fans should also take some time to venture out to Arlington, which is now home to the Dallas Cowboys' AT&T Stadium.
+The Ballpark in Arlington, where baseball's Texas Rangers play, is another sporty hot spot.

 Those who are not used to Texas' climate should take precautions against heat stroke, the symptoms of which generally include headache, dizziness, fatigue and sometimes nausea.
-Make sure to drink plenty of water and apply sunscreen on a routine basis.
+Drink plenty of water and apply sunscreen regularly.